DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: Introduction

 \IEEEPARstart{I}{n} the last years, there has been a big change of paradigm in the world of speaker diarization.
 Competitive systems until a few years ago were cascaded or modular~\cite{sell2018diarization,landini2020but,park2019auto}, consisting of different sub-modules to handle voice/speech activity detection (VAD/SAD), embedding extraction (usually x-vector) over uniform segmentation, clustering, optional resegmentation and overlapped speech detection (OSD) and handling.
 The main disadvantages of this framework are that each sub-module is trained independently and optimized for different objectives and that the full pipeline is complex since a few steps need to be applied sequentially, propagating errors from one step to the next one.
 Furthermore, OSD performance is usually not satisfactory, resulting in high overlap-related errors in cascaded systems.

 Since the appearance of end-to-end models, the ecosystem has changed substantially with new approaches constantly appearing~\cite{park2022review}.
 Neural-based diarization models can be separated into different categories: single-stage systems, which comprise only one model, and two-stage systems, which have two steps where one is a variant of end-to-end model and the other is either based on clustering or on another model.
 Single-stage systems, such as end-to-end neural diarization (EEND)~\cite{fujita19_interspeech}, where diarization is modeled as per-speaker per-frame binary classification, are trained directly for the task.
-While the training can be done in different steps, the inference is performed in a single stage.
+While the training can be done in different steps (training with 2-speaker simulated data, then adapting to data with variable number of speakers and finally fine-tuning to in-domain data), the inference is performed in a single stage.
 These methods face difficulties in recordings with several speakers~\cite{horiguchi2022encoder}.
 Two-stage systems can be separated into different classes.
 Models such as target speaker voice activity detection~\cite{medennikov2020target} are trained in an end-to-end manner but make use of an initialization provided by an existing (usually cascaded) model which has to be run priorly at inference time.
 Other two-stage systems run EEND on short segments (where few speakers are expected) and then perform clustering to join the decisions on short segments.
 They are known as EEND vector clustering (EEND-VC) and different variants have been proposed~\cite{kinoshita2021integrating,delcroix23_interspeech,bredin23_interspeech}.
 These approaches present advantages in dealing with several speakers (potentially an unlimited number of them) while having an edge over clustering-based methods on dealing with overlapped speech segments as EEND models usually do.
 This categorization is, however, not strict.
 Some systems do not exactly qualify as ``single'' or ``two'' stage as they have a single stage but include some iterative procedure~\cite{zeghidour2021dive,chen23n_interspeech}.